yunbeizhang/yunbeizhang.github.io/index.md

 <!-- Hi, I'm Yunbei Zhang, a third-year Ph.D. student in the Department of Computer Science at Tulane University, advised by Prof. [Jihun Hamm](https://www.cs.tulane.edu/~jhamm3/).
 I received B.S. in Mathematics from Osaka University in Japan, advised by Prof. [Masaaki Wada](https://mahoraga.com/masaakiwada/index-en.html). -->

-Hi, I'm Yunbei Zhang (张云贝), a Ph.D. student in Computer Science at Tulane University, advised by Dr. Jihun Hamm.
-My current research is focused on Trustworthy ML, Test/Inference-time Learning, and Efficient Model Reprogramming.
-Prior to my doctoral studies, I received a B.S. in Mathematics from Osaka University, advised by Prof.Masaaki Wada and Prof.Seidai Yasuda.
-My academic journey also includes two years at Peking University; in 2015, I made a deliberate choice to withdraw and forge my own path, a decision that ultimately led me to where I am today.
+Hi, I'm **Yunbei Zhang** (张云贝), a Ph.D. student in Computer Science at **Tulane University**, advised by Dr. Jihun Hamm.
+My current research is focused on **Trustworthy ML**, **Test/Inference-time Learning**, and **Efficient Model Reprogramming**.
+Prior to my doctoral studies, I received a B.S. in Mathematics from **Osaka University**, advised by Prof.Masaaki Wada and Prof.Seidai Yasuda.
+My academic journey also includes two years at **Peking University**; in 2015, I made a deliberate choice to withdraw and forge my own path, a decision that ultimately led me to where I am today.

 <!-- ## Research Interests